Assessing the Risk and Potential of ASML Holding N.V.'s (ASML) Stock

-In the past week, ASML stock has gone up by 2.93%, with a monthly gain of 6.70% and a quarterly surge of 22.70%.
-The volatility ratio for the week is 2.53%, and the volatility levels for the last 30 days are 2.69% for ASML Holding N.V.
-The simple moving average for the last 20 days is 5.02% for ASML stock, with a simple moving average of 20.11% for the last 200 days.
+The stock of ASML Holding N.V.
+(ASML) has seen a -0.01% decrease in the past week, with a 8.20% gain in the past month, and a 15.46% flourish in the past quarter.
+The volatility ratio for the week is 1.73%, and the volatility levels for the past 30 days are at 2.49% for ASML.
+The simple moving average for the last 20 days is 2.94% for ASML stock, with a simple moving average of 19.15% for the last 200 days.

 Is It Worth Investing in ASML Holding N.V.
 (NASDAQ: ASML) Right Now?

-The price-to-earnings ratio for ASML Holding N.V.
-(NASDAQ: ASML) is 42.88x, which is above its average ratio.
-Moreover, the 36-month beta value for ASML is 1.46.
-Analysts have varying opinions on the stock, with 28 analysts rating it as a “buy,” 1 as “overweight,” 5 as “hold,” and 1 as “sell.”
+ASML Holding N.V.
+(NASDAQ: ASML) has a higher price-to-earnings ratio of 43.22x compared to its average ratio, and the 36-month beta value for ASML is at 1.47.
+Analysts have varying views on the stock, with 28 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 as “hold,” and 1 as “sell.”

 Sponsored